janicepan/sv-db/readme.txt

 <arg4> = start index of augmentations to capture in this call to sv_city_capture.py (e.g., 0 to start at the beginning)
 <arg5> = number of augmentations starting with <arg4> to capture in this call to sv_city_capture.py
 	*<arg4> and <arg5> allow for breaking up data collection into multiple jobs

+The files needed to process the captured data: preprocess_scenes_multiangle.py: combine rendered seeds and create a stitched (i.e., distorted) SV image preprocess_functions.py: used in preprocess_scenes_multiangle.py preprocess_depth_multiangle.m: combine depth maps of different seeds to reduces firefly effect Data/calibration/*: all the calibration data used to generate stitched images